 Several of our own Dcode companies have won OTAs and for them, it was an incredible opportunity.
 For example, DataRobot was awarded a contract through Department of Homeland Security (DHS) Science and Technology Directorate (S&T).
 Another alumni, Uptake, landed a contract with the Pentagon’s Defense Innovation Unit, Experimental (DIUX).

 Before we dig into the pros and cons, let’s clarify what exactly these OTAs are.

 What is the Other Transactions Authority?

-The OTA allows for a more commercialized acquisition process, and the primary focus was designed to fund innovative prototypes and R&D work in a timely manner.
+The OTA allows for a more commercialized acquisition process, and a focus on efficiently designed to fund innovative prototypes and R&D work.
 Our government is dealing with serious technological threats, and OTAs should theoretically be used as a tool to help combat these fast-moving and ever-changing challenges.

 The DoD has been using them since 1994, but it was only in 2016 when lawmakers expanded the program, allowing for quick transactions that did not have to flow through the typical government contracting action.
 Today, OTAs are also being used by the Federal Aviation Administration, the National Institutes of Health, NASA, and other federal agencies.
-But, as its use continues to expand and grow, with that comes skepticism.
+But, as its use continues to expand, skepticism is also growing.